MobileProto16/Mobile-Proto-16/final/Rubric Breakdowns/learning_goals_rubric.md

 # Learning Goals Rubric
 Your learning goals will be graded by yourself.
 Each goal is out of 30 points.
-If you prefer to give yourself a letter grade instead (or some other reasonable grading scale), then go ahead!
+If you prefer to give yourself a letter grade instead (or some other reasonable grading scale), then feel free to, but note that we will convert it to a 30 point scale.

 Here is a proposed grading scale that you can follow if it's helpful:
 * 30 - I fulfilled this goal completely.